edmcouncil/onto-viewer/README.md

 Please note that it takes a while to for all services to start depending on how many ontologies you provided.

 After all ontologies are loaded, the FIBO viewer will be accessible from http://localhost:6201/fibo/ontology.
-The view that will served by the module [onto-viewer-web-app](https://github.com/edmcouncil/onto-viewer/tree/develop/onto-viewer-web-app) (and not by [html-pages app](https://github.com/edmcouncil/html-pages)).
+To see an alternative view that is served by the module [onto-viewer-web-app](https://github.com/edmcouncil/onto-viewer/tree/develop/onto-viewer-web-app) (and not by [html-pages app](https://github.com/edmcouncil/html-pages)) go to http://localhost:6101/fibo/ontology.

 To stop the applications run: